 01 of 10

-Actually, all adding oil to the water does is prevent the sauce from sticking to the pasta...and waste oil.
+Actually, the only thing adding oil to the water does is prevent the sauce from sticking to the pasta...and wastes oil.
 Neither of these are things you want to happen.
-All you need to ensure that the pasta doesn't stick together while it cooks is to a) make sure that there is plenty of water in the pot (see #2), b) give it a good stir or two just after adding it to the water (and occasional stirs during cooking if it's long strands), and c) make sure the water is at a rolling boiling when you add... the pasta (see #3).
+All you need to ensure that the pasta doesn't stick together while it cooks is to a) make sure that there is plenty of water in the pot (see #2), b) give it a good stir or two just after adding it to the water (and occasional stirs during cooking if it's long strands), and c) make sure the water is at a rolling boiling when you add the pasta (see #3).

 02 of 10